leprechaun/nginx-static-app-on-k8s/README.md

 Then, I trigger a deployment job in the dev environment.
 This job is useless without parameters and shouldn't be directly used (although it should fail fast if a mistake is made).
 This job takes the build number and git hash.

 It renders the template with the parameters (build number, git hash), and applies it to open shift in a specified namespace/project.
 Then I tail the ollout logs to make sure it actually works.
 Should that pass, we run a simple smoke test (curl, for simplicity sake), and then a selenium based test.

+This, with zero downtime, provided liveness and readiness probes are correctly configured.